bytefire/mean-torrent-client/README.md

 mean-torrent-client
 ===================

 MeanTorrent is a simple BitTorrent client.
 It is a command line application for Linux.
 At the moment it only downloads files (hence "mean") and only downloads single-file torrents.
 By single-file torrents it is meant those torrents which download just one file rather than downloading multiple files.
 See the *Work to do* section below.
+For technical overview, see https://github.com/bytefire/mean-torrent-client/blob/master/docs/overview.txt.

 Compiling the code
 ==================